funcompbio/practical1/practical1.md

 /Users/robert/Downloads/catalunya_setmanal.zip
 ```

-then the command to copy that file to the current PWD **would be**
+then the command to copy that file to the current CWD **would be**

 ```
 cp /Users/robert/Downloads/catalunya_setmanal.zip .
 ```

-**Important**: the dot character '.' indicates that the destination of the file is your current PWD.
+**Important**: the dot character '.' indicates that the destination of the file is your current CWD.
 To
 copy the previous file into the directory `practical1` using '.' as destination, you need to make sure
-that `practical1` is your current PWD.
+that `practical1` is your current CWD.

 **Tip:** when writing long paths it is useful to exploit the so-called _tab-completion mechanism_, which consists of pressing the `Tab` key (typically located above the `Caps Lock` key) once you've written a few letters of a file name in the path.
 If those few letters constitute a unique prefix of the filename, the rest of the filename will be written for you by the shell.
 If the prefix is not unique, by pressing the `Tab` key twice, the shell will show your the two or more filenames that match that prefix.
 Actually, the tab-completion mechanism also works for commands: if you type `cp` and press `Tab`, the shell will show you all the available commands that start with `cp`.